School Maker Faire Program

 - Upon completing registration, you receive access to resources in our School Maker Faire hub.

-- Permission to use the Maker Faire name in the title of the event.
+- Membership to Make: Community, including permission to use the Maker Faire name in the title of your event.

 - A customizable School Maker Faire logo to represent your event.